d17012002/Review-System/README.md

 # review-system
-It is a database project based on crowd sourcing model which lets you enter the feedback keeping your identity hidden.
+It is a dedicated database project based on crowd sourcing model for VIT Bhopal University which lets you ask your queries, drop feedback and get all details of the university.